Didactic Sessions - Neurology Residency

 Midday Conference — Weekdays 11:30-12:30.
 Lunch provided.

-The Midday didactics are daily sessions that are designed to augment the residents’ knowledge base by incorporating various lecture styles and approaches to optimize integration of long term knowledge to serve the residents for their clinical careers as well as the boards and RITE examinations.
+The Midday didactics are daily sessions that are designed to augment the residents’ knowledge base by incorporating various lecture styles and approaches to optimize integration of long term knowledge to serve the residents for their clinical careers as well as the in-service and board certification examinations.

 The midday conference sessions for the year begin with a series on neurologic emergencies to cover high frequency situations likely to be encountered on call.
 There is then a series of sessions on neurologic frameworks in which a few sessions are devoted to each of the major neurology topics to provide an overview of the breadth of neurologic diseases and diagnostic testing that residents should be familiar with.
 The rest of the year is then organized into blocks of sessions by disease category.
 The general design of each block is similar, although the length of the blocks vary.

 The beginning lectures focus on anatomy, physiology and embryology to serve as a platform for the latter topics.
-The latter topics focus on the pathophysiology, diagnostic approach and therapeutic interventions for specific groups of disease states (i.e. acquired neuropathies or genetic stroke syndromes).
+The latter topics focus on the pathophysiology, diagnostic approach and therapeutic interventions for specific groups of disease states (e.g. acquired neuropathies or genetic stroke syndromes).
 Many of the sessions are designed to be interactive, which helps solidify the learners’ knowledge.
-Finally, our more senior residents close off the block with review sessions which vary from Jeopardy, Password, Board Review Quick Tips, and High Yield Imaging.

 The one unique aspect of our didactic series is that this is protected time for our PGY-2s.
 The senior residents on service take over the pagers and answer all pages and will go take care of clinical emergencies independently at that time.
 It is essential that we allow our PGY-2 residents an opportunity to learn neurology in the classroom setting to supplement the vast amount of knowledge that they are gaining with their clinical experiences.
 Overall, the residency training program is dedicated to providing the best educational opportunity for residents through clinical experience, reading and classroom learning sessions.